doctorfree/nvim-lazyman/README.md

 can be installed and initialized using the `lazyman` command.
 Over 20 excellent Neovim configurations are supported.
 Additional Neovim configurations can be installed using the `-C url` and `-N nvimdir` options.

+All of the supported Lazyman Neovim configuration can be managed using the `lazyman` command interactive menu interface.
+The `lazyman` menu is presented by invoking `lazyman` without arguments after the initial bootstrap process is complete.
+Lazyman Neovim configurations can also be managed with `lazyman` command line operations.

 ### Base configurations